Ptujec/LaunchBar/Zotero-Actions/README.md

 <img src="02.jpg" width="806"/>

-If you hit `enter` instead of `space` you can browse your database by creators, tags, collections or simply all items.
+If you press `Enter` instead of `space`, you can browse your database by creators, tags, collections, or all items.

-In addition you have quick access to your 3 most recently used items.
+Additionally, you have quick access to your three most recently used items.

 ## Details & Actions

 <img src="03.jpg" width="806"/>

-If you hit `enter` on a given item you can reveal more details such as tags, publications, links or attachments.
+If you hit `Enter` on a particular item, you can see more details such as tags, publications, links, or attachments.

-A lot of the details also offer further functionality.
-You can e.g. take a quick look inside an attached PDF.
+Many of the details also offer further functionality.
+For instance, you can quickly look inside an attached PDF.

 <img src="04.jpg" width="806"/>

 Here is a list of possible actions:

-#### 1) More browsing
+#### 1) More Browsing

-You can browse other items that are part of the same collection, publication, book, have the same tag or are written by the same author
+You can browse other items that are part of the same collection, publication, book, have the same tag, or are written by the same author.

-#### 2) Interact with attachments
+#### 2) Interact with Attachments

-LaunchBar is a great file browser and this action makes use of it.
-Use quicklook, open the attachment or mail it to someone.
-There are lots of possibilities. ([Take a look at the "Joining Forces" video if you are new to LaunchBar.](https://www.obdev.at/products/launchbar/videos.html))
+You can use quicklook, open the attachment, or even mail it to someone.
+There are plenty of possibilities. [(If you are new to LaunchBar, take a look at the "Joining Forces" video.)](https://www.obdev.at/products/launchbar/videos.html)

-#### 3) Open links
+#### 3) Open Links

-#### 4) Open item in Zotero
+#### 4) Open Item in Zotero

-**Note**: Open in Zotero does not fully work when the Zotero is not running.
-It will open Zotero but it won't select the item on the first attempt.
+**Note**: This will always open Zotero, but it may fail to select the item on the first attempt if Zotero is not running previously.
 This is a limitation of Zotero.
-In this case just use the action again once Zotero is running.
+In this case, use the action again once Zotero is running.

-#### 5) Cite and link
+#### 5) Cite and Link

-Cite and link offers both a short citation (e.g. "(Buckingham & Goodall, 2019)") and a link back to the item in Zotero.

-By default the citation is pasted in the front document and the link is put on the clipboard.

-But you can also choose to paste both together either as rich text or in markdown format.
-Go to settings to choose your preferred format (`option` + `return`)
+Cite and Link offers a short citation (e.g., "(Buckingham & Goodall, 2019)") and a link to the item in Zotero.
+By default, the citation is pasted in the front document and the link is copied to the clipboard.
+You can also choose to paste them together as rich text or in markdown format by going to settings and selecting your preferred format (`option` + `return`).

-**Note:** The citation offered by this action might not be enough yet for the actual writing of a paper.
-Especially since this does not yet support custom citation styles.
-But it can be a help during research.
+**Note:** This action's citation function is not enough to write a paper, primarily as it does not yet support custom citation styles.
+Nevertheless, it should be a great help during research.

-#### 6) 🪄 The magic title item
+#### 6) 🪄 The Magic Title Item

-As this action is mainly tailored to give you quick access to the content of your Zotero database the title item has kind of super powers.
-If there is a PDF attached you can use quicklook or open the PDF right from that item.
-If not but there is a link you can open that.
-Or if none of that is true `enter` will reveal the item in Zotero.
+As this LaunchBar action is primarily tailored to give you quick access to the content of your Zotero database, the title item has superpowers.
+If a PDF is attached, you can open the PDF right from that item using quick look.
+If there is no PDF, but there is a link, you can open that instead.
+If none of these options are available, pressing `enter` will reveal the item in Zotero.

 ## Shortcuts